 This recipe calls for 2 fresh sugar pumpkins.
 These are NOT the large jack-o-lantern variety; sugar pumpkins are small (2-4 lbs.) with a firm sweet flesh that’s not stringy like the jack-o-lantern variety of pumpkin.
 Sugar pumpkins are what pumpkin pies are made from.

-Because pumpkin is a member of the squash family, the unsweetened cooked flesh lends itself to a variety of different flavors.
-Pumpkin makes a wonderful ingredient in Indian curries, Mexican chili dishes, and Italian dishes.
+Pumpkin is a member of the squash family, and, like other squash varieties, the unsweetened cooked flesh lends itself to a variety of different flavors.
+Pumpkin makes a wonderful ingredient in Indian curries, Mexican chili recipes, and Italian dishes.